pqrs-org/Karabiner-Elements/usage/README.md

 You don't need to care about this file for normal usage.
 We describe about `karabiner.json` for advanced usage.

-## How to create `karabiner.json`

-Open your terminal and issues these commands in the given order:

-1. `mkdir -p ~/.karabiner.d/configuration/`
-2. `cd ~/.karabiner.d/configuration/`
-3. `touch karabiner.json`
-4. `open karabiner.json`

-This should open `karabiner.json` in your default text editor.

 ## An example `karabiner.json`

 `karabiner.json` uses the `json` syntax.
 If you are not familiar with it, it may help to [read up on it](http://www.w3schools.com/json/) beforehand.